ICT4LT Module 2.2

 2.2.3.4 Video editing software

-If you have made video recordings using a camcorder these can be uploaded to your computer by means of a cable connecting your camcorder to the firewire port (firewire socket) on your computer.
-You upload what you have recorded and then edit it using software such as Movie Maker or one of the other video editing packages listed below.
+If you have made video recordings using a camcorder these can be uploaded to your computer.
+There are two basic ways of doing this: (i) via a USB cable and a USB port on your computer, (ii) via a fireware cable and a firewire port on your computer.
+A port is a technical word for a socket.
+You upload what you have recorded and edit it using software such as Windows Movie Maker or one of the other video uploading/editing packages listed below.

 USB cable